We recommend treating your Black and Gray tanks after each dump.

 If temperatures get too hot, we simply recommend pouring a bag of ice or cold water down your toilet AND/OR treat your holding tank with Unique Tank Odor Eliminator.

 Tanks temps are likely culprits of odors and backups, but there are other causes.
-We recommend following these guidelines for proper black water care to keep your RV clog and odor free!
+We recommend following The Unique Method to keep your RV clog and odor free!

 A pyramid plug is the result of leaving your black water tank valve open when parked at a campground and hooked up to the sewer line.
 When you leave your valve open the liquid waste in your black tank will flow out of the tank and into the sewer leaving behind the solid waste.
 Over time that solid waste will build up forming a pyramid of paper and human waste until it reaches the top of the tank.
 At this point you can't get any waste to flush into the tank because it is effectively clogged.